eclipse-iceoryx/iceoryx/doc/design/logging.md

 ![logging class diagram](../website/images/logging_classes.svg)

-The logger can be customized at compile time and at runtime.
+The logger can be customized at compile-time and at runtime.
 The former is done by the `BaseLogger` template parameter and the latter by deriving from the logger.

 #### Logging with LogStream